manuel-uberti/manuel-uberti.github.io/_posts/2020-10-24-emacs-severino.md

 You see, I am a failed Free Software supporter.
 I stopped campaigning in its favour as soon as my wife’s school closed.
-There I had set up everything with Free and Open Source software, and watching the teachers effectively doing their job with technological solutions they were not accustomed to made me happy.
+There I had set up everything with Free and Open Source software, and watching the teachers effectively do their job with technological solutions they were not accustomed to made me happy.
 They did not really care about the reasons behind my choices, but they respected my contribution and were willing to overcome the first weeks of adaptation as long